Which sports does Maranatha offer?

-A student athlete must earn a GPA of 1.75 or higher at the end of their first semester.
+A student-athlete must earn a GPA of 1.75 or higher at the end of their first semester.
 After that, students must earn a cumulative GPA of 2.00 or higher at the end of each semester to be eligible for the next semester.
 Transfer students’ first semester’s GPA is based on cumulative GPA from their previous institution.
 You must have been eligible to participate in athletics had you remained at the institution.
 After the first semester at Maranatha, the cumulative GPA is based solely on MBU classes and must still be a 2.0.

 How does Academic status (ASI, ASII, Probation, Interim progress) affect my ability to participate in sports?

 Students who have the academic status of ASI or ASII are only eligible to participate in one extracurricular activity a semester.
-Click here for more information on Academic Eligibility.

 How many credit hours do I need to take to play sports?

 Athletes must maintain (take) and pass at least 12 credit hours each semester.
 They must also pass at least 24 credits in the previous two semesters.
-In the final semester of a program, a student athlete may take fewer than the 12 credits if they are completing their degree.
+In the final semester of a program, a student-athlete may take fewer than the 12 credits if they are completing their degree.

-Fall sports start with pre-season in August.
+Fall sports start with pre-season in mid/late August.

-Winter sports start practice in October.
+Winter sports start practice October 15.